cpap7/FattyMenu/README.md

 - Include search / filtering functions for the Voiceline Libary and SOP tabs

 - Add a settings tab for configurable keybinds, and setting different themes (i.e., one for transhuman)

+- Add additional support for other operating systems (for MAC and Linux users specifically)

 # Contributing